ubc-stat-grad/ubc-stat-grad.github.io/van-eeden.markdown

 The van Eeden seminar is a yearly event in which graduate students vote for their favorite statisticians.
-The winner of the votes is contacted by the organizing committee and invited to do a presentation.
+The winner is contacted by the organizing committee and invited to give a talk in the department's seminar.
-Before COVID-19, the speaker spent one or two days on-campus, and graduate students had the opportunity to have lunch and dinner with them.
+The speaker spends one or two days on-campus, and graduate students have the opportunity to have lunch and dinner with them.

-The van Eeden seminar is supported by the Constance van Eeden fund, which was established by Dr. van Eeden in 1998.
+The van Eeden seminar is supported by the Constance van Eeden fund, which was established by [Dr. van Eeden](https://en.wikipedia.org/wiki/Constance_van_Eeden) (1927&ndash;2021) in 1998.
+Dr. van Eeden was a mathematical statistician who made foundational contributions to estimation in restricted parameter spaces and nonparametric statistics.
 See the [department's webpage](https://www.stat.ubc.ca/constance-van-eeden-fund) to learn more!